ryuiro-kitsune/celadon.moe/content/stories/collegestuck/moving-in-together.md

 {{ hr() }}

-The other side of the door stood a short haired girl wearing a grey sweater, a pleated skirt, and cherry red makeup.
+The other side of the door stood a short haired girl wearing grey sweater, a pleated skirt, and cherry red makeup.

 "Who are you?"